 Writing is hard, and struggling students need support as they practice each individual skill and slowly put them all together to effectively help with writing difficulties.
 With support they will discover the feeling of having created a masterpiece, with each skill playing with the rest and no one skill more noticeable than the other.
 All is in harmony and the work flows out from the skills in a beautiful symphony.

 When trying to help students with writing difficulties it is important to identify which of the sub-skills are actually causing the problems.
 Understanding what the skills of good writing are and having a common language to communicate about them is an important first step.
-Many writing difficulties can be addressed by explicitly teaching and practicing these traits of good writing.
+Explicitly teaching and practicing these traits of good writing can address many writing difficulties.
 According to the 6+1 Traits® of Writing model there are six traits (+1) that appear in all good writing.
 They are:

 And Education Northwest’s 6+1 Traits writing model adds one more: